 A new tradition at Appalachian State University — the ringing of the Founders Bell, an iconic symbol of Appalachian’s history — was established Sept.
 5, 2019, as the university celebrated its second annual Founders Day.
 Twelve members of the Appalachian Community were selected to ring the bell 10 times each to signify the university’s 120th anniversary as an innovator and leader in higher education.
 These 12 bell ringers are the inaugural members of Appalachian’s Bell Ringers Society.
 New members are inducted into the society each year to ring the bell on Founders Day.

 About Founders Day

-Appalachian State University celebrates Founders Day on Sept.
-5 to honor the university’s founders — B.B.
+Appalachian State University celebrates Founders Day each fall to honor the university’s founders — B.B.
 Dougherty, D.D.
-Dougherty and Lillie Shull Dougherty — and the first day of classes at Watauga Academy in 1899.
-Appalachian began this annual tradition in 2018 with the dedication of Founders Plaza, a touchstone to the university’s early days that is located at the campus entrance on Hardin Street.
+Dougherty and Lillie Shull Dougherty — and the first day of classes at Watauga Academy, held Sept.
+5, 1899.
+App State began this annual tradition in 2018 with the dedication of Founders Plaza, a touchstone to the university’s early days that is located at the campus entrance on Hardin Street.

 About Appalachian State University